It is important to keep warm while the weather is cold.

 - The improvements reduce the amount of energy you use and hence deliver savings on your energy bills

-- A small amount to gradually pay for the works is added to the energy bills on the property, but this amount is less than the expected savings - this is called the "Golden Rule"
+- A small amount to gradually pay for the works is added to the energy bills on the property to gradually pay for the works.
+This amount is less than the expected savings - this is called the "Golden Rule"

-- Hence your energy bills should always be lower than beforehand
+- Your energy bills should always be lower than beforehand

 - If you move home, the new occupier continues to pay for the improvements through the energy bills on the property because they then get the benefit of them

-- So if you move you stop paying for the improvements
+- If you move you stop paying for the improvements

 The scheme is available on rented homes as well as owner-occupied homes provided both the occupier and the landlord agree.